geofmureithi-zz/broker/README.md

 * [Integromat](https://www.integromat.com/) - No-code Event Scheduler that supports many apps like GitHub, Meetup, and etc.
 * [React Hook Form](https://react-hook-form.com/) - Best form library for React
 * [React Debounce Input](https://www.npmjs.com/package/react-debounce-input) - React input for Real-time Submission (Edit in Place forms)

+### Broker FAQ
+* Why compete against Parse Server and Firebase?
+    * [Firebase](https://firebase.google.com/) is not open-source, is not free, and has complicated pricing.
+[Parse Server](https://github.com/parse-community/parse-server) doesn't have real-time features and is about 30,000 LOC of JS.

+* Will broker work with mobile apps?
+    * Yes with React Native.
+There may be native 3rd party libraries for SSE that work.
+In the future official libraries may be made available for native platforms.

 ### API